baoopn/spotify-api/README.md

 3. The server is already configured to serve static files from the `static` directory.
 When you navigate to `http://localhost:3000`, the static files will be served.

+## Docker

+To install Docker Engine, follow the instructions in the official Docker documentation: [Install Docker Engine](https://docs.docker.com/engine/install/)

+For more information and detailed documentation on Docker, visit the official Docker documentation: [Docker Documentation](https://docs.docker.com/)

 ## Get Refresh Token

 Read the instructions for getting your Spotify's Refresh Token here [RefreshToken](RefreshToken.md)